Form 8.3 - Tibra Trading PTY Limited: GCP STUDENT LIVING PLC

 (b) Cash-settled derivative transactions

-Price per Product Nature of dealing unit Class of relevant description Number of reference security e.g. opening/closing a long/short position, increasing/ securities e.g. CFD reducing a long/short position (GBp) Ordinary Shares CFD Increasing a long position 108,658 211 Ordinary Shares CFD Decreasing a long position 7,806 211.1
+Price per Product Nature of dealing unit Class of relevant description Number of reference security e.g. opening/closing a long/short position, increasing/ securities e.g. CFD reducing a long/short position (GBp) Ordinary Shares CFD Decreasing a long position 3,524 211.4

 (c) Stock-settled derivative transactions (including options)